mmcintire00/final_capstone_project/README.md

 ### CHALLENGES

 The biggest challenge I faced during this project was dealing with what I assume is data leakage in the model.
-Comparing the model results on the training data and the test data, there are some interesting descrepancies
+Comparing the model results on the training data and the test data, there are some interesting descrepancies between when evaluating the training data and testing data.
+I've stratified my data split on the labeled data, as well as looked at the different sized splits (80-20,70-30, 60-40), augmenting images, and making sure the class proportion remains the same between the train and test, the issue still persists.
+This will be something I will continue to investigate.

 ### FUTURE WORK